Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - all Scythes (Darkness)

 ### Reckless
-Increased damage, but adds Exposed to user
+Increased damage, but adds Exposure to user

 **Available on**
 - all Battleaxes (Fire)